austinpilz/austinpilz/README.md

 ###

 <p align="left">I'm Austin.
-I'm a Java software engineer at @HubSpot working on an event driven framework.
+I'm a Java software engineer working on a event driven frameworks.
 I've been coding since I was 11, teaching myself QBasic (lol), PHP, and MySQL from early Google searches.
 In my spare time I work on historical document preservation, storage, and CDN delivery online.</p>

 ###